-Baralaba, a rural town of about 250 people, is 150 km west of Gladstone.
+Baralaba, a rural town, is 150 km west of Gladstone.
 It is thought that the name was derived from an Aboriginal expression describing a high mountain.
 Baralaba is part of Banana Shire.

-Coal mining ended in 1969, and since then the population has declined.
+Coal mining ended in 1969, and immediately afterwards the population declined.
 Fortunately farming had grown steadily, with the main crops including sorghum, wheat and cotton.
 The town secured a reticulated water supply when a weir on the Dawson River was completed in 1976.
 The town was not large, but it had two banks, two general stores, two bakers and three drapers.

 Baralaba's census populations have been: